DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "..."

 "Answer me, Alfreya.
-Is this power the reason for thou sudden change!?"
+Is this power the reason behind thou sudden change!?"

 "Sudden change?"

 The angel who was floating in the air started to descend.
 As his feet touched the floor, all of a sudden a strange black hole appeared there.

 "It is different.
 My newly acquired subordinates brought me great joy in replacing you."

 Something started to crawl out from within the black hole.
 It was a bizarre and alien creature that was mix of different races.
 Seeing its appearance Jeanne swallowed her breath, while Reiren took a step back.

 "!?"